 Thrombolytic Therapy for Acute Myocardial Infarction

 Myocardial infarction (MI) is a leading cause of morbidity and mortality in the United States.
-This year, approximately 620,000 Americans will have a new heart attack and 295,000 will have a recurrent attack.
+The estimated annual incidence of MI in the United States is approximately 550,000 new attacks and 200,000 recurrent attacks.
 Average age at first MI is 64.9 years for men and 72.3 years for women.

 Thrombolytic therapy is indicated in patients with evidence of ST-segment elevation MI (STEMI) or presumably new left bundle-branch block (LBBB) presenting within 12 hours of the onset of symptoms if there are no contraindications to fibrinolysis.

-STEMI, is defined as new ST elevation at the J point in at least 2 contiguous leads of 2mm (0.2 mV) or more in men or 1.5 mm (0.15 mV) in women in leads V2-V3 and/or 1 mm (0.1 mV) or more in other contiguous limb leads.
+STEMI is defined as new ST elevation at the J point in at least two contiguous leads of 2 mm (0.2 mV) or more in men or 1.5 mm (0.15 mV) in women in leads V2-V3 and/or 1 mm (0.1 mV) or more in other contiguous limb leads.

 Coronary atherosclerosis is a diffuse process characterized by segmental lesions called coronary plaques.
 The plaque ruptures, exposing the endothelial lining and allowing prothrombotic enzymes and molecular triggers to mix with the blood.
-Platelets are activated, and the coagulation cascade is amplified resulting in a thrombus that occludes the vessel, preventing the circulation of oxygenated blood.
+Platelets are activated, and the coagulation cascade is amplified, resulting in a thrombus that occludes the vessel and prevents the circulation of oxygenated blood.
 Irreversible ischemia-induced myocardial necrosis may occur within 20-60 minutes of occlusion.

 Patients with STEMI usually have complete occlusion of an epicardial coronary vessel caused by an acute thrombotic obstruction.
 The earlier the patient presents, and the earlier the artery can be recanalized, the better.

-The mainstay of treatment is reperfusion therapy involving either administration of fibrinolytics (pharmacologic reperfusion) or primary percutaneous coronary intervention (PCI) (mechanical reperfusion).
+The mainstay of treatment is reperfusion therapy involving either administration of fibrinolytics (pharmacologic reperfusion) or primary percutaneous coronary intervention (PCI; ie, mechanical reperfusion).

-PCI performed within 90 minutes of a patient's arrival is superior to fibrinolysis with respect to combined endpoints of death, stroke, and reinfarction, but unfortunately, PCI is not widely available at acute care hospitals.
-Of the nearly 5000 acute care hospitals in the United States, only 1695 of these (< 36%) are capable of performing PCI.
+PCI performed within 90 minutes of a patient's arrival is superior to fibrinolysis with respect to combined endpoints of death, stroke, and reinfarction.
+Unfortunately, PCI is not widely available at acute care hospitals: A 2012 study by Concannon et al found that of the nearly 5000 acute care hospitals in the United States, only 1695 (<36%) were capable of performing PCI.
 Fewer than 10% of patients who are transferred for primary PCI achieve a first door-to-balloon time of less than 90 minutes.

 Chakrabarti and colleagues noted that any mortality benefit of primary PCI compared with onsite fibrinolysis was nullified when the time delay to primary PCI was 120 minutes or more.